k8-g/T1A2-Portfolio/README.md

 ## Purpose

-The purpose of this website is to show what I have learnt over the last few weeks learning to presenting as a website that one would show to poteintial employers.
+The purpose of this website is to show what I have learnt over the last few weeks learning to code, presenting as a website that one would show to poteintial employers.
 This website includes mobile view and desktop view HTML and CSS styling that makes this site responsive, over a range of pages and various stylesheets for different pages or sections to make a functional, working website.

 ## Target Audience